yosef1/Programming-practice/python/README.txt

-1. Sort_wordlist.py - takes list of words and sorts them alphabetically.
+Assignment 1: Sort a list of words alphabetically.
+To run: sort_wordlist.py

-2. Sort_wordlist_reverse.py - takes list of words and sorts them in reverse.
+Assignment 2: Sort a list of words in reverse order.
-3.
+To Run: sort_wordlist_reverse.py

+Assignment 3: Add a parameter to #1 telling how to sort, ‘sac’, ‘desc’

+Assignment 4: Sort a list of numbers, not strings